-- 1.1 The College Strategy 2015-20 sets out a commitment to strengthen collaboration with business, academia and non-profit, healthcare and government institutions across the global where these will further the College's mission. - 1.2.
-The College will only enter into a collaborative partnership with another institution/organisation whose quality of provision, mission, vision and ethos are compatible with that of the College.
-Imperial College has the ultimate responsibility for the academic standards of all the awards, (including collaborative awards) conferred in its name, and for the quality of its learning opportunities, irrespective of where these are delivered or who provides them. - 1.3.
-The College therefore undertakes appropriate and proportionate due diligence checks before proceeding with the development of a new collaborative arrangement.
+- 1.1 Imperial College London's Strategy sets out a commitment to develop the people and skills the world needs now and into the future.
+As part of its goals to enable talent, power research and amplify impact, the university supports academics, departments, institutes and faculties to establish new relationships with businesses, universities, governments and international organisations with the aim of solving real-world problems facing humanity and shaping a better future. - 1.2.
+The university will only enter into a collaborative partnership with another institution/organisation whose quality of provision, mission, vision and ethos are compatible with that of the university.
+Imperial has the ultimate responsibility for the academic standards of all the awards, (including collaborative awards) conferred in its name, and for the quality of its learning opportunities, irrespective of where these are delivered or who provides them. - 1.3.
+The university therefore undertakes appropriate and proportionate due diligence checks before proceeding with the development of a new collaborative arrangement.
 Where necessary, these investigations include checking the financial and legal status of the prospective partner, and its capacity in law to contract with Imperial. - 1.4.
-All collaborative provision is subject to review by the College.
-Collaborative degree programmes and awards are normally subject to the College's routine (internal) and periodic (external) review processes with any bespoke arrangements for the review of collaborative activities being stipulated in the Memorandum of Agreement for each activity.
-The strategic partnerships themselves are also routinely and separately reviewed, normally every five to six years, to reaffirm the strategic benefits of the partnership to the College. - 1.5.
-In all aspects of Imperial's processes with regard to collaborative provision, the College has drawn upon guidance provided by the QAA's UK Quality Code for Higher Education, chapter B10: Managing higher education provision with others.
-Appendix B of this document gives the QAA's expectation and indicators for this chapter.
-The College has also drawn upon guidance provided by the QAA's Characteristic Statement: Qualifications involving more than one degree-awarding body. - 1.6.
-Imperial's definition of collaborative provision (based on the QAA description) is "all learning opportunities leading or contributing to the award of academic credit or a qualification that are delivered, assessed or supported through an arrangement with one or more organisations other than the degree-awarding body."
+All collaborative provision is subject to review by the university.
+Collaborative degree programmes and awards are normally subject to Imperial's routine quality assurance processes with any bespoke arrangements for the review of collaborative activities being stipulated in the Memorandum of Agreement for each activity.
+The strategic partnerships themselves are also routinely and separately reviewed, normally every five to six years, to reaffirm the strategic benefits of the partnership to the university.

-1.7.
+- 1.5.
+In all aspects of Imperial's processes with regard to collaborative provision, the university has drawn upon guidance provided by the QAA's UK Quality Code for Higher Education in addition to the QAA Advice and Guidance on Partnerships.
+Imperial has also drawn upon guidance provided by the QAA's Characteristic Statement: Qualifications involving more than one degree-awarding body. - 1.6.
+Imperial's definition of collaborative provision (based on the QAA description) is "all learning opportunities leading or contributing to the award of academic credit or a qualification that are delivered, assessed or supported through an arrangement with one or more organisations other than the degree-awarding body." - 1.7.
 Within this type of provision, Imperial has identified a number of models of collaboration as follows: